IE-bank-team/ie-bank-infrastructure/modules/sql/server/elastic-pool/README.md

 ### Parameter: `serverName`

 The name of the parent SQL Server.
-Required if the template is used in a standaluno deployment.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string

 ### Parameter: `databaseMaxCapacity`

-The maximum capacity any uno database can consume.
+The maximum capacity any one database can consume.

 - Required: No
 - Type: int